-ALPENA, Mich., Oct.
-15, 2013 /PRNewswire/ -- First Federal of Northern Michigan Bancorp, Inc. (NASDAQ Capital: FFNM) today announced that its Board of Directors declared a quarterly cash dividend of $0.02 per common share.
-The dividend will be paid on or about November 15, 2013, to stockholders of record as of the close of business on October 31, 2013.
-This is the first cash dividend for the Company since 2008.
+ALPENA, Mich., Jan.
+22, 2014 /PRNewswire/ -- First Federal of Northern Michigan Bancorp, Inc. (NASDAQ Capital: FFNM) today announced that its Board of Directors declared a quarterly cash dividend of $0.02 per common share.
+The dividend will be paid on or about February 15, 2014, to stockholders of record as of the close of business on February 3, 2014.

-"We are pleased to reinitiate the payment of cash dividends to our shareholders," said Michael W. Mahler, President and Chief Executive Officer of the Company.
-"We believe that directly providing shareholders with a portion of our earnings reflects our continued commitment to enhancing shareholder value, and we intend to continue paying dividends in the future, assuming that our financial position continues to allow such payment."
+"We are pleased to announce the declaration of a cash dividend to our shareholders for the second quarter in a row," said Michael W. Mahler, President and Chief Executive Officer of the Company.
+"We believe that the dividend reflects our continued commitment to enhancing shareholder value."

 About First Federal of Northern Michigan Bancorp, Inc.

 First Federal of Northern Michigan Bancorp, Inc. is the holding company for First Federal of Northern Michigan (the "Bank").
 The Bank is a full-service, community-oriented savings bank that provides financial services to individuals, families and businesses from eight full-service facilities located in Alpena, Cheboygan, Emmet, Iosco, Otsego, Montmorency and Oscoda Counties, Michigan.
 To learn more about the Bank, visit www.first-federal.com or call (800) 498-0013.